 That being said, there are options for those at risk: self-assessment, reaching out to family and friends for help, and taking precautions before using drugs.
 More importantly, one should know that, despite the larger public health situation, situations involving drug and alcohol addiction are life and death.
 Help is available, no matter what the larger circumstance may be.

 Just because we are isolated does not mean we are alone.
 Just because we’re down doesn’t mean that we are out.
-At CRC, we understand the complex circumstances that this epidemic has forced upon us.
+At CRC Treatment Center in Chicago, we understand the complex circumstances that this epidemic has forced upon us.
 We know how challenging the cycle of drug abuse can be during hard times.
 Our entire reason for being is to help those who believe that hope is lost.
 If this pandemic has done anything, it’s given us the misguided idea that all hope is lost.
 Hear us when we say: all hope is not lost.
 Brighter days are ahead.
 We can help you heal and live a better life.
 Treatment options, such as a partial hospitalization program, are available to help you or your loved one begin recovery and obtain long-lasting sobriety.

 Please get in touch with us.
 We have COVID-19 resistant protocols to treatment that will put you or your loved ones on a path to recovery during this difficult time.